What are you doing to combat crime near Tulane University?

 How large is your police force?

-Between the uptown and downtown districts, our department includes 100 full-time commissioned officers.
+Between the uptown and downtown districts, our department includes approximately 80 full-time sworn officers.

 Does TUPD coordinate with NOPD?